sukun1045/clustering_and_recognition/README.md

 # Temporal segmentation

 ## Introduction
-This repository contains the code to use RNN-Based Sequence to Sequence model (Seq2Seq) for unsupervised temporal segmentation tested on H3.6M and CMU Mocap Dataset.
+This repository contains the code to use RNN-Based Sequence to Sequence model (Seq2Seq) for unsupervised temporal segmentation tested on CMU Mocap Dataset.

 ## Abstract
 We present that Seq2Seq model has capability to learn temporal embedding automatically.
 Given skeleton-based dataset, although we train the network to do regression,